DD2480-Group17/assignment3/README.md

 * `clear()` the estimated impact of refactoring is to reduce the cyclomatic omplexity to nearly 1 because it is mostly repeated patterns.
 So, the impact is nearly 100 % reduction of cyclomatic complexity.
 * `noise(4D)` estimated impact by grouping the if-statements in different functions could be to reduce the complexity to 1.
 The reason is that if there is a natural grouping of operations in the algorithm, it would be easy to create different functions that handle different parts of the calculations and results and accumulate the results in the main calling method.
 * `NetData.ServerInfoMessage.Builder.buildPartial()` The estimated impact of the refactoring above is pi = 22 - 4*2 + 4 (remove the nested if-statments and replace with a single one), s = 1, M = 18 - 1 = 19.
 Original complexity where 23, which would decrease the cyclomatic complexity with 4/23 = 0,17 = 17%
+* `mergeFrom(NetData.NetMessage)` This would cut the CC of the function to approximately 1/5 of what it is now, a reduction of 80 %.

 ### Carried out refactoring (optional)
 * `centerPointForNormal(Vector3f) ` All chained if-statements where replaced by a function call.
 Example if(normal.x==1 && normal.y==0 && normal.z==0) where changed to if(normalPositiveX).
 After the changes jcoco calculated the cyclomatic complexity to 7 which is the same as the estimated reduction of complexity.